ankrutik/notes/aws/solutions_arch_cert/notes.md

 When enabled, **Provisioned Concurrency** keeps functions initialized and hyper-ready to respond in double-digit milliseconds.
 If the concurrency of a function reaches the configured level,  subsequent invocations of the function have the latency and scale  characteristics of regular Lambda functions.
 You can restrict your  function to only scale up to the configured level.

 With **Amazon Elastic File System (Amazon EFS) for AWS Lambda**, customers can securely read, write and persist large volumes of data at virtually any scale using a fully managed elastic NFS file system that can scale on demand without the need for provisioning or capacity management.
-Previously, developers added code to their functions to download data from S3 or databases to local temporary storage, limited to 512MB.
-Maximum 1 EFS can be used by a Lambda.
+Previously, developers added code to their functions to download data from S3 or databases to local temporary storage, **limited to 512MB**. **Maximum 1 EFS** can be used by a Lambda.
 Lambda will need to be inside the VPC of the EFS mount.

 When you update a Lambda function, there will be a brief window of time, typically less than a minute, when requests could be served by either the old or the new version of your function.

-On **exceeding the throttle limit**, AWS Lambda functions being invoked synchronously will return a throttling error (429 error code).
+On **exceeding the throttle limit**, AWS Lambda functions being invoked synchronously will return a throttling error (**429 error code**).
 Lambda functions being invoked asynchronously can absorb reasonable bursts of traffic for approximately 15-30 minutes, after which incoming events will be rejected as throttled.

-On **exceeding the retry policy for asynchronous invocations**, you can configure a “dead letter queue” (DLQ) into which the event will be  placed; in the absence of a configured DLQ the event may be rejected.
+On **exceeding the retry policy for asynchronous invocations**, you can configure a **“dead letter queue” (DLQ)** into which the event will be  placed; in the absence of a configured DLQ the event may be rejected.
 On **exceeding the retry policy for stream based invocations**, the data would have already expired and therefore rejected.

 Lambda functions provide **access only to a single VPC**.
 If multiple subnets are specified, they must all be in the same VPC.
-You can connect to other VPCs by **peering your VPCs**. **Access to internet is blocked** and must be **routed thru a NAT** if needed.
+You can connect to other VPCs by **peering your VPCs**.

+**Access to internet is blocked** and must be **routed thru a NAT** if needed.

 **Code Signing for AWS Lambda** offers trust and integrity controls that  enable you to verify that only unaltered code from approved developers  is deployed in your Lambda functions.

 Lambda like EC2 and ECS **supports hyper-threading** on one or more virtual CPUs (if your code supports hyper-threading).

-Lambda does provide **encryption functionality of environment variable**s.
+Lambda provides **encryption functionality of environment variables**.
 When you create or update Lambda functions that use environment variables, AWS Lambda encrypts them using the AWS Key Management Service.
 When your Lambda function is invoked, those values are decrypted and made available to the Lambda code.
-The first time you create or update Lambda functions that use environment variables in a region, a default service key is created for you automatically within AWS KMS.
+The first time you create or update Lambda functions that use environment variables in a region, a **default service key** is created for you automatically within AWS KMS.
 This key is used to encrypt environment variables.
 However, if you wish to use **encryption helpers** and use KMS to encrypt environment variables after your Lambda function is created, you must create your own AWS KMS key and choose it instead of the default key.
 The default key will give errors when chosen.
 Creating your own key gives you more flexibility, including the ability to create, rotate, disable, and define access controls, and to audit the encryption keys used to protect your data.

 ### Used as

-- event driven: runs code in response to events like changes to S3 bucket or DynamoDB table
+- **event driven**: runs code in response to events like changes to S3 bucket or DynamoDB table
-- compute service: runs code in response to HTTP requests made to amazon API Gateway or AWS SDKs
+- **compute service**: runs code in response to HTTP requests made to amazon API Gateway or AWS SDKs

 ### Pricing